Joy to the World (Phelps)

 "Joy to the World!
-The Lord Will Come" is an adaptation by W. W. Phelps of the popular Christmas carol "Joy to the World".
+The Lord Will Come" is an adaptation by W. W. Phelps of the popular Christian Hymn "Joy to the World".
 The adapted song was included in A Collection of Sacred Hymns, the first Latter Day Saint hymnal, which was prepared for publication in 1835 and published in February 1836 as well as all English-language hymnals published by the LDS Church since 1948.

 The textual changes typify the millennial expectation and theology of The Church of Jesus Christ of Latter-day Saints.
 The version of the song published in the current (1985) hymnal of the Church of Jesus Christ of Latter-day Saints uses the Phelps text except for the first two lines, which reflect Watts' original words.

 Side-by-Side Lyrics of Phelps and Watts

 The changes were made by W. W. Phelps from the original version written by Isaac Watts.